vientooscuro/AmplitudeSessionReplay-iOS/README.md

 AmplitudeSessionReplay integrates via plugin to your core analytics library.

+## SDK support

+AmplitudeSessionReplay currently supports iOS 13.0 and above. *macOS support in Package.swift is only used for swift command line tools.*

 ## Instructions

 To Start, import the library via your preferred package manager.